aspose-cells/Aspose-Cells-Tutorials/cells/english/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 ## [Formatting in Aspose.Cells for .NET – Styles, Colors & More](./net/formatting/)
 Learn how to apply formatting in Aspose.Cells for .NET, including styles, colors, fonts, borders, and more for professional Excel reports.
+Topics such as **apply borders to range**, **merge cells excel**, and custom number formats are covered in detail.

 {{< tutorial-card link="./net/formatting/adding-borders-to-range/" title="Adding Borders to a Range in Excel using Aspose.Cells" imgSrc="./net/formatting/adding-borders-to-range/images/thumb.png" >}}